davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] Linux File Systems like XFS, EXT4, EXT3, etc
     - [ ] Network File System (NFS)
     - [x] Distributed File Systems like Gluster, OCFS2, GFS2
+- BM standard2.52 as file server.
+Which block volume config should you choose to ensure aggregate block volumes throughput is higher than network band width of a file servers.
+    -
 - You are architecting the infrastructure for a file system.
     What are the different criteria you should use, and in what order to build a filesystem for optimal performance?
     - [x] Network Bandwidth > Number of Compute Cores/RAM > Storage